Sinfully Spicy

 • Close the instant pot lid.
 Press pressure cook and set the timer to 11 minutes.
 Let the saag cook on high pressure for 11 minutes in sealed position.
 Let pressure release naturally for 10 minutes and then release the pressure by sliding the seal valve to vent position.

 • Using an immersion blender, blend the saag.
-If you dont have immersion blender, transfer the contents to a food processor or blender and grind the saag.
-I dont' grind the saag too fine.
+If you dont have immersion blender, transfer the contents to a food processor or blender and grind the saag coarsely.

-• Once blended, sprinkle the makki atta on saag and mix well making sure that no lumps are formed.
+• Press saute on your IP.
+Sprinkle the roasted makki atta over saag and mix well making sure that no lumps are formed.
 At this point, add some water if needed to adjust the consistency of saag.
-Press saute button and set timer to 8 minutes on low.
-Let the saag simmer on saute mode with intermittend stirring.
-We want to cook the makki atta that we added.
+Let the saag simmer on saute mode with frequent stirring so that it doesnt catch the bottom We want to cook the makki atta that we added.
 The saag bubbles a lot during this time so I usually cover it.

 • Meanwhile, in a skillet make the saag tadka as outlined above.
 Mix in the tadka and butter to the saag and combine well.
 You could cook for a few minutes for flavors to meld together.